apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 ### Claim 3.
 This also works for arbitrary non-verifiable capabilities.

 You can pretrain on rollouts for basically any capability.
 This includes capabilities that are not verifiable.
+This produces even better rollouts,

 Suppose you want to reduce hallucinations.
 Why would you not rephrase your training data, or at least your finetuning data, to be more amenable to that?
 Build a dataset of unknowable things by generating questions from other pretraining data and filtering.
 Add refusals ("sorry I'm a language model I don't know this") with diverse phrasing so it can get a sense for when to do so.
 And/Or give the model access to a search tool or whatever.
 Generate a bunch of rollouts, filter them with an LLM, then finetune on this data.
 The result is a model that's hopefully less likely to lead users astray.